thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 ### Add remote cluster to ArgoCD server

 In Windows WSL for ArgoCD to access the remote KIND cluster, the remote cluster endpoint URL should be configured in the server property in the `~/.kube/config`.
-To get the endpoint for the remote cluster use `kubectl get endpoint --context <context-name-of-remote-cluster>`.
+To get the endpoint for the remote cluster use `kubectl get endpoints --context <context-name-of-remote-cluster>`.
 Note, when creating the kind cluster the kube config will be updated automatically with context info.

 ```yaml
 - cluster: